dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/check-camera.md

 [<< Back to FAQ index](index.md)

-## version 10 or recent
-In version 10, use the `dynamsoft camera enhancer` to utilize the [testCameraAccess](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/api-reference/camera-control.html#testCameraAccess) method to check the camera status programmatically.

-## version 9.6.10 till version 10
- you can utilize the [testCameraAccess](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/api-reference/BarcodeScanner.html#testcameraaccess) method to check the camera status programmatically.
+Starting from version 9.6.10+, you can utilize the [testCameraAccess](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/api-reference/BarcodeScanner.html#testcameraaccess) method to check the camera status programmatically.

-## version older than 9.6.10
- you can check the status using a try-catch block as shown below:
+For versions older than 9.6.10, you can check the status using a try-catch block as shown below:

 ```javascript
 try {